sveltejs/kit/documentation/docs/10-adapters.md

 You can also use `adapter-static` to generate single-page apps (SPAs) by specifying a [fallback page](https://github.com/sveltejs/kit/tree/master/packages/adapter-static#spa-mode).

+#### Platform-specific context

+Some adapters may have access to additional information about the request.
+For example, Cloudflare Workers can access an `env` object containing KV namespaces etc. This can be passed to the `RequestEvent` used in [hooks](#hooks) and [endpoints](#routing-endpoints) as the `platform` property — consult each adapter's documentation to learn more.

 ### Community adapters

 Additional [community-provided adapters](https://sveltesociety.dev/components#adapters) exist for other platforms.
 After installing the relevant adapter with your package manager, update your `svelte.config.js`: